 It can be incredibly difficult to watch a loved one who has a mental health condition like depression, anxiety, or an eating disorder.
 Mental health conditions make it hard for your loved one to experience life.
 No matter how much you love the person, your love alone will not help them recover.
 The person you love will probably need some professional help from a trained therapist.
 But that doesn’t mean you can’t help!
+Emotions and eating disorders go together, so helping your child feel feelings is important.
 We came up with a video to help parents understand some ways they can help kids who are struggling with mental health conditions.

 When you love someone, it’s usually easy to have a good time together.
 But when someone you love has a mental health condition, it can be hard to figure out what to do.